yassinelar/AutoCompleteApi/README.md

 <h2>Methods comparaison </h2>

-Then, I compared the two methods performances by sending a certain number of requests and calculating each time the time to execute all of them
+Then, I compared the two methods performances by sending a certain number of requests and calculating each time the time to execute all of them.
+The simulation is done with python.

 The experience is repeated using 5, 10, 100, 200, 500, 1000, 2000, 3000, 5000 Samples.